 INTRODUCTION — Patients with acute upper gastrointestinal (GI) bleeding commonly present with hematemesis (vomiting of blood or coffee-ground like material) and/or melena (black, tarry stools).
 The initial evaluation of patients with acute upper GI bleeding involves an assessment of hemodynamic stability and resuscitation if necessary.
 Diagnostic studies (usually endoscopy) follow, with the goal of both diagnosis, and when possible, treatment of the specific disorder.

 The diagnostic and initial therapeutic approach to patients with clinically significant (ie, the passage of more than a scant amount of blood) acute upper GI bleeding will be reviewed here.
 This approach is consistent with a multidisciplinary international consensus statement updated in 2010, a 2012 guideline issued by the American Society for Gastrointestinal Endoscopy, and a 2012 guideline issued by the American College of Gastroenterology [1-4].
 The causes of upper GI bleeding, the endoscopic management of acute upper GI bleeding, and the management of active variceal hemorrhage are discussed separately.
-(See "Major causes of upper gastrointestinal bleeding in adults" and "Uncommon causes of upper gastrointestinal bleeding in adults" and "Overview of the treatment of bleeding peptic ulcers" and "General principles of the management of variceal hemorrhage" and "Management of acute variceal hemorrhage".)
+(See "Major causes of upper gastrointestinal bleeding in adults" and "Uncommon causes of upper gastrointestinal bleeding in adults" and "Overview of the treatment of bleeding peptic ulcers" and "General principles of the management of variceal hemorrhage" and "Methods to achieve hemostasis in patients with acute variceal hemorrhage".)

 A table outlining the emergency management of acute severe upper gastrointestinal bleeding is provided (table 1).